yx-lu/yx-lu.github.io/_pages/about.md

 I am a first-year PhD student at the School of Computer Science in Peking University (2022-).
 I am advised by [Prof. Yuqing Kong](https://cfcs.pku.edu.cn/yuqkong/) and my research interests are information elicitation, blockchain and cryptography.

-## News

-* 04/2022 Joint work with Hongyin Chen, our paper has been accepted by ICDCS 2022.
-* 04/2022 I gave a talk in the Turing Class CS peer talk about the EIP-1559 paper.
-The video is uploaded [[here]](https://www.bilibili.com/video/BV19B4y1U7Qy).
-* 03/2022 Our paper `Empirical Analysis of EIP-1559: Transaction Fees, Waiting Time, and Consensus Security` has been accepted by ACM CCS 2022!

-## Education

-* 09/2022-present: Center on Frontiers of Computing Studies, Peking University
-    * Doctor of Computer Science
-* 09/2018-06/2022: School of Electronics Engineering and Computer Science, Peking University
-    * Bachelor of Computer Science and Technology
-* 09/2015-06/2018: Hangzhou No.2 High School of Zhejiang Province

 ## Recent publications

 #### 2023